Standard Kha'Zix Build

 Kha'Zix's massive but situational damage means that he has to play his fights carefully in order to be successful.
 Fighting an enemy when they are not Isolated can greatly reduce his damage and chance of winning that fight.
 A good Kha'Zix player needs to choose when and where to fight in order to find success in a game.
 He also has no Hard CC which can sometimes be a problem for ganking.
 However, his relatively strong and reliable slows combined with his high damage are more than enough to pull off a successful gank.

 This is the standard rune page that I've been using after the assassin update was released.
-You can't go wrong with a standard AD page, and when paired with 10% CDR it transitions nicely into a 40% CDR build.
-If you feel like magic resist will benefit you, consider taking Glyph of Scaling Magic Resist instead, while swapping out the Quintessence of Cooldown Reduction for Quintessence of Attack Damage.
+You can't go wrong with a standard AD page, and 5% CDR helps with early clears and fighting.
+If you take the Intelligence mastery you can have 10% CDR at level 1.
+If you feel like magic resist will benefit you, consider taking Glyph of Scaling Magic Resist instead.
+You can also swap out the 3 Glyph of Scaling Magic Resist for 3 Scaling CDR glyphs.

 I've been experimenting with this page, but it doesn't seem to make too much of a difference in terms of your damage.
 It slows down your first clear a little bit, and the new lethality stat only starts becoming effective at around level 12.
 I recommend sticking with the standard AD page, its a lot safer and reliable.